WebMole/crawler-benchmark/ReadMe.md

 Also make sure you have [precise64 box installed](https://docs.vagrantup.com/v2/providers/basic_usage.html)

-Now simply run this in this project's directory
+Now simply run this in the current repository directory

     vagrant up